Table of Contents:

 requires additional processing for Aptly to replicate the current behavior.

-- tailored for APT repository management: includes some interesting features such as dependency resolving and multi-component publishing
+- tailored for APT repository management: includes some interesting features such as multi-component publishing

 - command-line or REST API interface (requires an additional HTTP server for authentication and permissions management)